Cloud-CV/EvalAI/README.md

     python manage.py runserver --settings=settings.dev
     ```

+7. Open a new terminal window with node install on your machine and type

+    ```
+    cd frontend
+    npm install
+    bower install
+    ```

+8. That's it, Now to build static files and listening to server at http://127.0.0.1:8888

+    ```
+    gulp default
+    ```

+9. To check for static files change run gulp watch task in new terminal window

+    ```
+    gulp watch
+    ```

 ## Contribution guidelines

 If you are interested in contributing to EvalAI, follow your [contribution guidelines](https://github.com/Cloud-CV/EvalAI/blob/development/CONTRIBUTING.md).